Loading...

 How to consume Fruit Salad With Cream without glucose spikes

-Incorporate a serving of chia seeds or ground flaxseeds into your fruit salad.
-These are high in fiber and can help slow down the absorption of sugar.
+Add ingredients like chia seeds or flaxseeds to your fruit salad.
+These are high in fiber, which can help slow down the absorption of sugar.

 Drink Water